 Visiting Historical Hobart With Kids

 Hobart has a rich history and is as close to a European city as you’ll get in Australia.
-It has an abundance of fresh produce and it’s a great place to take kids.
-A city full of history, great food and wine, nature all around and only an hour’s flight from Melbourne and two hours from Sydney.
+It has an abundance of fresh produce on offer, plenty to see and do and it’s a great place to take kids.
+A city full of history, great food and wine, nature all around, and only an hour’s flight from Melbourne and two hours from Sydney—what more could you ask for?!

 How To Get There

-You could fly direct but if you are wanting an adventure a 9-11hr ship ride aboard the Spirit of Tasmania and then 3.5hr drive from Devonport to Hobart down the Midlands Highway should be your modus operandi.
-It is quite easy driving but I’d only recommend this option if you are intending to be in Tasmania for more than a week.
+Alternatively, if you want an adventure, a 9 to 11-hour ride aboard the Spirit of Tasmania and then a 3.5-hour drive from Devonport to Hobart down the Midlands Highway should be your modus operandi.
+It is quite easy driving but probably only recommended if you intend to be in Tasmania for more than a week.

 Tasmania has some public transport but mainly taxis and buses, so a hire car is always a good option even if you are only staying for a weekend.
 This city has a lot to see but getting between places can be difficult if you do not have a car.
-Be sure to follow the one way street signs when driving in the CBD.
+Oh, and be sure to follow the one-way street signs when driving in the CBD!
+(You're welcome.)

-MONA & Moorilla: The Museum of Old and New Art has some artwork that you may not want your children to see but it is pretty easy to make your way around avoiding these exhibitions.
+EXPLORER TIP: While the Museum of Old and New Art has some artwork that you may not want your children to see, it is pretty easy to make your way around avoiding these exhibitions.
 The staff at each exhibition told us which sections to avoid.
-The most amazing part of this art gallery was not only the art but the architecture - it is cut into the side of a hill and you feel as though you are entering Batman’s cave.
+The most amazing part of this art gallery was not only the art but the architecture—it is cut into the side of a hill and you feel as though you are entering Batman’s cave—definitely something the whole family can enjoy!

-Moorilla is the winery and brewery on the same premises as MONA and has some lovely areas for the kids to run around play while you dine or drink.
-There is accommodation here if you choose to stay but it is quite expensive.
-Our children loved following the rabbits and chickens that were running around through the vineyard.
+And while you're there, make sure you check out Moorilla.
+Moorilla is the winery and brewery on the same premises as MONA and has some lovely areas for the kids to run around and play while you dine or drink.
+Our children loved following the rabbits and chickens that were running around through the vineyard!

-Salamanca Place: If you are lucky to be here on a Saturday the markets fill the street from 8:30am-3:30pm.
+Salamanca Place: If you are lucky to be in Hobart on a Saturday, the markets fill the street from 8:30 am-to 3:30 pm.
 You can find lots of local produce and it has a great atmosphere.
 If you aren’t here on a Saturday still take a stole along Salamanca as it is a beautiful old docks area with some very lovely pubs and restaurants.

-Beach: Hobart has lots of little beaches that have beautiful blue water and gorgeous views with Mt.
+Beaches: Hobart has lots of little beaches that have beautiful blue water and gorgeous views with Mt.
 Wellington in the background.
-We visited Nutgrove beach but there are many along the coast line where children can have a play and a swim.
+EXPLORER TIP: We loved Nutgrove Beach but there are many along the coastline that are perfect for a play and a swim!

-There is so much more to do in Hobart.
-Here are a few of my suggestions:
+Beyond the extensive list above, there is even much more to do in Hobart.
+Here are a few of my top suggestions:

 - Cascade Brewery